Evelyne Huber: Career

 Huber has also served in several notable service positions in political science and Latin American Studies.
 In 2006, Huber became the chair of the Department of Political Science at UNC-Chapel Hill, a position she held until 2017.
 From 2012 to 2013, she was the president of the Latin American Studies Association, having previously been its vice president for 2 years.
 She also for several years ran the Comparative Politics section of the American Political Science Association.

 Huber has had one of the largest impacts of any active political scientist, as measured by citations.
 In a 2019 citation analysis by the political scientists Hannah June Kim and Bernard Grofman, Huber was listed as the 16th most cited woman in political science at an American university, and one of the 25 most cited political scientists who obtained their PhD between 1975 and 1979.
+In the Spring of 1995, she was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 Huber's significant impact has been recognized with a number of notable awards.
 In 2009, she received the Guggenheim Fellowship, which is given to people "who have demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts".
 In 2010, Huber received an honorary doctorate from the University of Bern.
 She was also a co-recipient of the 2019 Guillermo O'Donnell Democracy Award from the Latin American Studies Association, which recognizes "outstanding scholarship in the field of democracy studies".

 Huber has written pieces in the news media for outlets like Foreign Affairs, and has been interviewed by or cited in works like Jacobin, The Economist, and Think Progress.